 Jump to:

-Easy Cranberry Muffins
+Savory Cranberry Muffins With Parmesan

 This recipe surprised me when I made it for the first time.
 I was so used to eating sweet muffins that it never occurred to me that a muffin could also be savory.
+They are made with fresh cranberries and shredded parmesan cheese/

 Why make this recipe?